Fish Pathogen Monitoring Studies

 Annual reports for Bureau of Reclamation funded studies for 2015 onwards are available.
 Please contact Sascha Hallett (halletts@oregonstate.edu).
 Annual reports are submitted June 1 the year after the research year.

-We are pleased to announce this year's Annual Klamath River Fish Health Workshop to be held in Yreka, May 17th & 18th.
+We are pleased to announce this year's Annual Klamath River Fish Health Workshop to be held in Yreka, on Tuesday May 21st.
 We gratefully acknowledge our Karuk collaborators for hosting us at their Karuk Tribe Housing Authority, Yreka Apsuun Community Center.

-This year, the KRFHW will follow the Spring KBMP meeting to be held Tuesday May 16th at the same venue (please see emails from Randy Turner for KBMP specifics).
+This year, the KRFHW will precede the Spring KBMP meeting to be held Wednesday May 22nd at the same venue (please see emails from Randy Turner for KBMP specifics).

 The general KRFHW schedule will be as follows: